emissary-ingress/emissary/README.md

 ### Prometheus Metrics

 Using the Prometheus Exporter has been deprecated and is no longer recommended.
+You can now use `metrics.serviceMonitor.enabled` to create a `ServiceMonitor` from the chart if the [Prometheus Operator](https://github.com/coreos/prometheus-operator) has been installed on your cluster.

 Please see Ambassador's [monitoring with Prometheus](https://www.getambassador.io/user-guide/monitoring/) docs for more information on using the `/metrics` endpoint for metrics collection.